 You should always avoid drawing inferences early on before the sample period is over.

 - Isolated exercise: Heatmap is not an isolated data collection tool.
 Treating it as such is one of the most common of all the mistakes that marketers make.
 It should always be used as part of a wider data set.
 Heatmaps should be combined with other web analytics tools like Google Analytics (GA), session recordings, and so on, so that the changes you propose and the data you gather can be cross-referenced and confirmed.

 For example, after looking at the data, you suspect that the heatmap you set-up on one of your web pages got contaminated for whatever reason.
 How will you confirm it or cross-check the numbers if no other data gathering tool is being used by you?

 Having alternate tools run alongside a heatmaps makes multiple options available to validate your heatmaps data and report.
 It will also help you make the right choices for your business.

 - Wrong tool: Today, multiple low-cost heatmap tools have surfaced in the market due to its growing popularity.
 However, not every available tool is equally good.
 Look for heatmap tools that give you multiple choices on how you can set it up (a few free tools are also available in the market).
-Do thorough research on all the available tools and choose the one that lets you segment visitors based on multiple parameters, record visitor activity, offer visitor-feedback options and so on.
+Conduct thorough research on all the available tools and choose the one that lets you segment visitors based on multiple parameters, record visitor activity, offer visitor-feedback options, and so on.